slatedocs/slate/source/includes/_roles.md

 }
 ```

-This endpoint destroy a role and return it
+This endpoint destroys a role and return it

 ### HTTP Request